Daqo New Energy Corp. (DQ) Stock: Assessing the Risk and Reward

 The stock of Daqo New Energy Corp.
-(DQ) has gone down by -3.66% for the week, with a -12.16% drop in the past month and a -7.78% drop in the past quarter.
-The volatility ratio for the week is 2.76%, and the volatility levels for the past 30 days are 3.56% for DQ.
-The simple moving average for the past 20 days is -4.74% for DQ’s stock, with a -16.70% simple moving average for the past 200 days.
+(DQ) has seen a 11.64% increase in the past week, with a 2.40% gain in the past month, and a 9.76% flourish in the past quarter.
+The volatility ratio for the week is 5.50%, and the volatility levels for the past 30 days are at 4.09% for DQ.
+The simple moving average for the last 20 days is 5.97% for DQ stock, with a simple moving average of -7.29% for the last 200 days.

 Is It Worth Investing in Daqo New Energy Corp.
 (NYSE: DQ) Right Now?

-Daqo New Energy Corp.
-(NYSE: DQ) has a higher price-to-earnings ratio of 1.76x compared to its average ratio, and the 36-month beta value for DQ is at 0.51.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Daqo New Energy Corp.
+(NYSE: DQ) is 1.98x, which is above its average ratio.
+Moreover, the 36-month beta value for DQ is 0.51.
+Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Sponsored